ttm/mass/README.md

   - src/pieces3/ holds scripts that render the musical pieces using the resources described in the third section of the article.
   - src/pieces4/ holds scripts that render the musical pieces using the resources described in the fourth section of the article.

+The PDF documentation holds considerations about the mathematical relations between musical elements and PCM samples, including subjects in musical theory, psychophysics and signal processing.
+The scripts are also part of the documentation, but are straightforward implementations of the equations in the PDF and further algorithms that realize the musical concepts that are not expressed as equations.
+As stated in the list above, the scripts also include routines that exemplify the achievement of musical pieces from the framework.

 ### related work
 This work is heavely influenced by this [MSc dissertation](http://www.teses.usp.br/teses/disponiveis/76/76132/tde-19042013-095445/publico/RenatoFabbri_ME_corrigida.pdf).